English Literature

 Non-exam assessment (20%) – Two written parts; a close reading of one text and a comparative essay.

-Law, journalism, public relations, marketing, advertising, teaching, theatre and any careers that require you to organise your thoughts and read beyond the surface.
-Being able to read and articulate complex concepts will always be valuable in a wide range of contexts.
+Being able to read and articulate complex concepts will always be valuable in a wide range of contexts, from journalism, publishing, teaching, advertising and the legal profession.

 Department Staff